ProfessionalCSharp/ProfessionalCSharp2021/1_CS/Arrays/Readme.md

 * IndicesAndRanges (indices and ranges operators with arrays)
 * ArrayPoolSample (ArrayPool)
 * BitArraySample (BitArray)

-To build and run the .NET Core samples, please install one of these tools:

-* Visual Studio 2019 (at least 16.8.3)
-* Visual Studio for Mac
-* Visual Studio Code
-* or just install .NET 5.0+ (https://dotnet.microsoft.com/download) and use any editor

-Please download and install the tools from [.NET Core downloads](https://www.microsoft.com/net/core).

 For code comments and issues please check [Professional C#'s GitHub Repository](https://github.com/ProfessionalCSharp/ProfessionalCSharp2021)